satyakonmsft/skype-docs/Skype/WebSDK/docs/PTLocalUserLocation.md

 ---
-title: Location
+title: Provides access to the Location property
-description: Local user - Set Location
+description: Makes use of the mePerson object exposed by personsAndGroupsManager to access the location property.
 ---
 # Location